 You may be eligible for a modified arrangement, such as:

 To be granted a modified arrangement, you must submit a completed Application for Assessment Special Consideration.

 If you think an assessment has been marked unfairly or inappropriately you can request to have re-assessed.
 Your work will be graded again by a different assessor.

-For information on when and how to apply for a reassessment see Section 10 of the Assessment Policy:
+For information on when and how to apply for a reassessment refer to the relevant section in the Assessment Policy: